Hyperledger Fabric course is out!

 1. Peer Network: Maintains the ledger and runs chaincode

-2. Ordering Service: Orders transactions and creates blocks
+2. Ordering Service: Orders transactions and creates blocks (Raft or BFT)

 3. Membership Service: Manages identities and access control